MP3Martin/KeyCorrect/README.md

 ## Info
 - My first .NET project
 - Made for personal usage (because handling different keyboard layouts / special characters would be too complex for this "simple project")
-- **Only supports the most simple characters** (maybe try switching to english keyboard layout if it is typing weird characters)
+- **Only supports the most simple characters on most keyboard layouts** (maybe try switching to english keyboard layout if it is typing weird characters)
+- **Czech QWERTZ keyboard layout** has special support for some characters like "ů", "ž", "-", ...
 - Only for Windows x64
 - Build on top of [this example](https://github.com/0x2E757/InputInterceptor#example-application) thanks to [@oblitum](https://github.com/oblitum) and [@0x2E757](https://github.com/0x2E757)
 - **⚠️ Use at own risk ⚠️**, you chose to use this software